Last Updated on 11/08/24 by Rose Palmer

 - Maximum number of crew -1100

 This is a list of all the public spaces on the Sapphire Princess with lots of photos that provide a good sense of the space and design details.
 My cruise was almost full with about 2100 passengers on board, but somehow it never felt crowded.
-I was always able to find spots to enjoy peace and quiet.
+I was always able to find spots to enjoy peace and quiet or to watch the scenery.

 Deck 5 – Plaza